jamesbvaughan/jamesbvaughan.com/_posts/2017-3-6-python-twilio-scraping.md

 print(soup)
 ```

-Not too imporessive yet, but it's always good to see something
+Not too impressive yet, but it's always good to see something
 working before things get too complicated.

 Now that I had the webpage,
 I wanted to get up and running with a basic "Hello World" through
 Twilio.
 They have a great Getting Started guide in their docs and
-it didn't take long before I had recieved my first text from my
+it didn't take long before I had received my first text from my
 free Twilio phone number.

 ```python